kamil-owczarek/todos_rest_api/README.md

 > Prerequisites: Create Azure cloud account and [Azure Key Vault service](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal).

 To run API with Azure Key Vault secrets usage, firstly you need to prepare the below secrets:
-> Please keep the naming convention, because secrets are loading into Settings model.
+> Please keep the naming convention, because secrets are loading into the Settings model.

 ```
 jwt-secret